zhaotianjing/NN-MM/README.md

 * **Part3_NNGBLUP_vs_NNBayesC**: performance of NN-LMM with a GBLUP prior (i.e, NN-GBLUP) and NN-LMM with a BayesC prior (i.e., NN-BayesC) were compared, and linear activation functions were applied.
 (Figure 6 in NN-LMM paper)

-To perform NN-LMM in [JWAS](https://github.com/reworkhow/JWAS.jl), please see the documentation of JWAS.
-The scripts here may be invalid due to the updated NN-LMM interface in JWAS.
+NN-MM is also called "mixed effects neural networks".
+To perform NN-MM in [JWAS](https://github.com/reworkhow/JWAS.jl), please see [documentation](https://reworkhow.github.io/JWAS.jl/latest/) and latest examples.
+The scripts here may be invalid due to the updated NN-MM interface in JWAS.

 #### Reference